How to create a table in Excel – our step-by-step guide (with pictures)

 Conclusion

-And that is how you can turn your data and results from just isolated cells on an Excel spreadsheet into a complete table.
-Using just a few clicks of your mouse, you can swap out the ugly Excel format for a table in Excel that you can proudly use and present to others.
+This was how you can turn your data and results from isolated cells on an Excel spreadsheet into a complete table.
+With just a few clicks of your mouse, you can swap out the ugly Excel format for one that you can proudly use and present to others.
 It’s very easy to do as long as you follow the above instructions.

 Kevin is the Editor of PC Guide.
 He has a broad interest and enthusiasm for consumer electronics, PCs and all things consumer tech - and more than 15 years experience in tech journalism.